The Handmaid's Tale: Offred

-Offred is the protagonist and narrator who takes the readers through life in Gilead.
+Offred is the protagonist and narrator.
+She is referred to by a slave name that describes her function: she is "of Fred".
+Offred says that she is not a concubine, but a tool; a "two-legged womb".
+"Offred" is also a pun on the word "offered", as in "offered as a sacrifice", and "of red" because of the red dress assigned for the Handmaids in Gilead.

 She was labelled a "wanton woman" when Gilead was established because she had married a man who was divorced.
 All divorces were nullified by the new government, meaning her husband was now considered still married to his first wife, making Offred an adulteress.
 In trying to escape Gilead, she was separated from her husband and daughter.

-She is part of the first generation of Gilead's women, those who remember pre-Gilead times.
-Proved fertile, she is considered an important commodity and has been placed as a "Handmaid" in the home of "the Commander" and his wife Serena Joy, to bear a child for them (Serena Joy is believed to be infertile).
-Readers are able to see Offred's resistance to the Republic of Gilead on the inside through her thoughts.
+Proved fertile, she is considered an important commodity and has been placed as a "Handmaid" in the home of "the Commander" and his wife Serena Joy, to bear a child for them.

-Sometimes Offred has thoughts most readers would disagree with, such as the Ceremony not being rape because she agreed to be a Handmaid, despite the implication that she had no real choice (the alternative may have been execution, or hard labour cleaning nuclear waste).
-This may be a belief she has adapted to lessen her mental strain, or may be due to brainwashing during her Handmaid training.
+Offred does not characterize the Ceremony as rape on the basis that she agreed to be a Handmaid, despite the implication that she had no choice (the alternative may have been execution or hard labour cleaning nuclear waste).
+Whether this is a belief she has adapted to lessen her mental strain or the result of brainwashing during her Handmaid training is unclear.

-Offred is a slave name that describes her function: she is "of Fred" (i.e., she belongs to Fred – presumed to be the name of the Commander – and is considered a concubine).
-In the novel, Offred says that she is not a concubine, but a tool; a "two-legged womb".
-The Handmaids' names say nothing about who the women really are; their only identity is as the Commander's property.
-"Offred" is also a pun on the word "offered", as in "offered as a sacrifice", and "of red" because of the red dress assigned for the Handmaids in Gilead.

-In Atwood's original novel, Offred's real name is never revealed.
-In Volker Schlöndorff's 1990 film adaptation Offred was given the real name Kate, while the television series gave her the real name June.

-The women in training to be Handmaids whisper names across their beds at night.
-The names are "Alma.
+Offred's real name is not revealed in the novel.
+Some readers have inferred that her real name could be June: in the novel's prologue, the women in training to be Handmaids whisper names across their beds at night—"Alma.
 Janine.
 Dolores.
 Moira.
-June", and all are later accounted for except June.
+June."—and all later appear as named characters in the novel except for June.
 In addition, one of the Aunts tells the Handmaids-in-training to stop "mooning and June-ing".
-From this and other references, some readers have inferred that her birth name could be "June".
+Atwood wrote that it was not her original intention to identify Offred with June, "but it fits, so readers are welcome to it if they wish".
+In Volker Schlöndorff's 1990 film adaptation Offred was given the name Kate, while the 2017 television series names her June outright.

 Academic Madonne Miner suggests that "June" is a pseudonym.
 As "Mayday" is the name of the Gilead resistance, June could be an invention by the protagonist.
 The Nunavut conference covered in the epilogue takes place in June.